slbabin/hangman/README.md

   - If a word is not guessed, and mistakes less than 7, gallows adds a part of the stick man body and the mistakes counter incremented.
   - At the end of the game, the player is asked if they want to play again.
 They need to enter Yes or No. If a wrong value is entered, the message is displayed that they need to enter the correct value.

+## Future features
+- Difficulty levels: Allow players to choose between different difficulty levels, such as easy, medium, and hard.
+Each level can have a different word length or a limited number of incorrect guesses.
+- Time challenge: Add a time-based mode where players have a limited amount of time to guess the word correctly.
+This mode can increase the excitement and challenge players to think quickly.
+- Categories or themes: Include a variety of word categories or themes, such as animals, countries, movies, or sports.
+This adds diversity and makes the game more enjoyable for players with different interests.

 ## Progam logic diagram